The Ossan Newbie Adventurer: Orichalcum Fist

-Reanette is a dark elf and Rick's assistant and companion.
+Reanette is a half-dark elf, half-elf and Rick's assistant and companion.
 Despite her demure and calm behavior, she is known as "The Guillotine Swordmaiden", a powerful member of Orichalcum Fist, the greatest party of S-ranked adventurers in the world.
 She is open to her feelings when it comes to Rick and falls in love with him.